nasrineshraghi/DSAP/README.md

 The landmark time window is implemented for both  points and expiration window.

-IF you are intrested in this algorithm, please contact the owner by: nasrin.eshraghi@gmail.com
+If you are intrested in this algorithm, please contact the owner by: nasrin.eshraghi@gmail.com